‘Undisguised terror’: Russia’s Kharkiv strike chills Ukraine

 An emergency official said the bodies of at least six people had been pulled from the ruins, and at least 20 other people were injured.
 It wasn’t immediately clear what type of weapon was used or how many people were killed, but Ukrainian President Volodymyr Zelenskyy said there were dozens of casualties.

-Zelenskyy called the attack on the square “frank, undisguised terror.
+Zelenskyy called the attack on the Freedom Square “frank, undisguised terror.
 Nobody will forgive.
 Nobody will forget.
 This attack on Kharkiv is a war crime.”

 It was the first time the Russian military had hit the center of the city of about 1.5 million people whose residential neighborhoods have been under fire for days.
 The Ukrainian emergency service said it had put out 24 fires in and around Kharkiv caused by shelling, and it had disabled 69 explosive devices.